-For purposes of reporting under GASB Statement No. 68, OCERS arranged for determination of the plan's collective net pension liability; deferred outflows and inflows of resources related to pensions; and pension expense, as well as the proportionate share of each amount applicable to the plan's participating employers, using measurement dates of December 31, 2014 and 2013, with respective actuarial valuations as of December 31, 2013 and 2012 and standard procedures to roll forward to the respective measurement dates.
-The agency's reporting dates are June 30, 2015 and 2014.
-The proportionate shares of these amounts attributable to the Transportation Corridor Agencies have been determined by OCERS's actuary based upon actual employer contributions within each rate group and further allocated between the agency and F/ETCA on the basis of their respective shares of covered payroll to determine the amounts reportable by the agency, as indicated below:
+For purposes of reporting under GASB Statement No. 68, OCERS arranged for determination of the plan's collective net pension liability; deferred outflows and inflows of resources related to pensions; and pension expense, as well as the proportionate share of each amount applicable to the plan's participating employers, using measurement dates of December 31, 2015 and 2014, with respective actuarial valuations as of December 31, 2014 and 2013 and standard procedures to roll forward to the respective measurement dates.
+The Agency's reporting dates are June 30, 2016 and 2015.
+The proportionate shares of these amounts attributable to the Transportation Corridor Agencies have been determined by OCERS's actuary based upon actual employer contributions within each rate group and further allocated between the Agency and F/ETCA on the basis of their respective shares of covered payroll to determine the amounts reportable by the Agency, as indicated below:

-Percentage of collective amount Covered employee payroll Collective net pension liability at December 31, 2014 \$ 5,082,481 100.00% Proportionate share attributable to Transportation Corridor Agencies 10,683 0.21% \$ 6,121 Share allocable to San Joaquin Hills Transportation Corridor Agency 3,126 0.06% 1,832 Agency's share of collective net pension lia hility as a percentage o ofits covered-employee payroll ciiity as a personage o 171%
+of collective amount J. J. Covered payroll

+OCERS Collective net pension liability at

+December 31, 2015 \$ 5,716,605 100% \$ 1,521,036

+Proportionate share attributable to

+Transportation Corridor Agencies 12,713 0.22% 6,088

+Share allocable to San Joaquin Hills

+Transportation Corridor Agency 3,795 0.07% 2,005

+Agency's share of collective net

+pension ability as a percentage of

+its covered payroll 189%

-Plan's fiduciary net position as a percentage of the total pension liability 69.42%
+Plan's fiduciary net position as a percentage of the total pension

+liability 67.10%

-Percentage of collective amount Covered employee payroll Collective net pension liability at December 31, 2013 Proportionate share attributable to \$ 5,291,126 100.00% Transportation Corridor Agencies Share allocable to San Joaquin Hills Transportation Corridor Agency 11,359 3,320 0.21% 0.06% 6,551 1,915 Agency's share of collective net pension lial covered-employee payroll Plan's fiduciary net position as a percentage - 173% 67.16% Collective deferred outflows of resources Proportionate share attributable to Trar Share allocable to San Joaquin Hills Tr nsport ation Corridor A gencies \$ 389,055 453 136 Collective deferred inflows of resources a Proportionate share attributable to Trar Share allocable to San Joaquin Hills Tr isport ation Corridor A 538,504 1,443 432 Collective pension expense for the year en Proportionate share attributable to Tran Share allocable to San Joaquin Hills Tr isport ation Corridor A 566,324 1,594 477
+Percentage of collective amount Covered payroll

+OCERS Collective net pension liability at December 31, 2014 Proportionate share attributable to Transportation Corridor Agencies Share allocable to San Joaquin Hills Transportation Corridor Agency Agency's share of collective net pension ability as a percentage of its covered payroll Plan's fiduciary net position as a percentage of the total pension liability \$ 5,082,4 181 100% \$ 1,513,206

+10,0 583 0.21% 6,118

+3, 126 0.06% 1,831

+171%

+69, 42%

+Decembe er 31

+2015 2014

+OCERS Collective deferred outflows of re Proportionate share attributable to Tran \$ 987,429 389,055

+Corridor Agencies Share allocable to San Joaquin Hills Tr ansportation 1,824 453

+Corridor Agency 587 136

+Collective deferred inflows of resources Proportionate share attributable to Tran sportation \$ 987,429 538,504

+Corridor Agencies Share allocable to San Joaquin Hills Tr ansportation 1,165 1,443

+Corridor Agency 340 432

+- Year ended

+1 1 2015 2014

+OCERS Collective pension expense Proportionate share attributable to Tran sportation \$ 669,600 566,324

+Corridor Agencies Share allocable to San Joaquin Hills Transportation 1,796 1,594

+Corridor Agency 592 477

-The agency's deferred outflows of resources related to pensions as of June 30, 2015 are attributable to the following:
+The Agency's deferred outflows of resources related to pensions as of June 30, 2016 and 2015 are attributable to the following:

-Net difference between projected and actual earnings on pension plan investments \$ 136 Contributions to the plan subsequent to the measurement date of the collective net pension liability 239 Total deferred outflows related to pensions \$ 375
+1 2016 2015 Net difference between projected and actual earnings on pension plan investments \$ 572 136 Differences between expected and actual experience Contributions to the plan subsequent to the measurement 15 date of the collective net pension liability 221 239 Total deferred outflows related to pensions \$ 808 375

-The agency's deferred inflows of resources related to pensions as of June 30, 2015 are attributable to the following:
+The Agency's deferred inflows of resources related to pensions as of June 30, 2016 and 2015 are attributable to the following:

-Differences between expected and actual experience Changes of assumptions or other inputs \$ 190 242 Total deferred inflows related to pensions \$ 432
+2016 2015 Differences between expected and actual experience \$ 149 190 Changes of assumptions or other inputs 191 242 Total deferred inflows related to pensions \$ 340 432